 There are at least three main threads of economic research specifically relevant to the current analysis.
-The three strands of the economics literature which we review include the literature on social capital and inequality; the median voter models of inequality and social spending; and the literature on social spending and economic growth.
-And then there is additional institutional literature on politics and social spending in the political science literature.
+The three strands of the economics literature that we review include:

+- 1) the literature on social capital and inequality; - 2) the median voter models of inequality and social spending; and - 3) the literature on social spending and economic growth.

+Then there is additional institutional literature on politics and social spending in the political science literature.
 We summarize our reading of the literature at the end of the section.